open-edge-platform/edge-microvisor-update-tool/README.md

 ## License Information

 Edge Microvisor Update Tool is open source and licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

+## Contributing

+As an open-source project, Edge Microvisor Update Tool always looks for community-driven improvements.
+If you are interested in making the product even better, see how you can help in the [contribution guide](./CONTRIBUTING.md).